- Publication Timing & Review Process

 Submissions to PXJ are accepted on an ongoing basis and should follow the requested submission types and adhere to the full author guidelines outlined here.
 PXJ publishes three times annually with general issues in April and November and a special issue in July/August of each year.
 Submissions are considered for publication in a pending issue once deemed ready for publication, not necessarily based on date of submission.
+All issues of PXJ, including the special issues, follow the same editorial and review process and adhere to the guidelines included here.
 We encourage and welcome your submission.

 Submitting authors are typically notified of an initial editorial decision to send their submission to review within 30 days of the receipt of a completed submission.
 All submissions follow a full double-blind review process.
 Submissions that are selected to go to review typically receive notification of initial publication decisions within 120 days, though timing may vary due to reviewer response.
 We are committed to actively keeping authors appraised of the status of your submission.
 We encourage you to review our full Peer Review Policy here.

 We invite you to begin the submission process.
 Please note: Prior to submitting an article, you will need to establish an account with the journal.
 Once completed, it will take you to the submission page.
 You can get started by clicking the "Submit Article" button to the right.

 PXJ aligns its publication around the following submission types:

 - Research Articles.
 Papers describing research studies using qualitative, quantitative, experimental, survey, and innovative multi-methodological designs to rigorously test hypotheses about the prevalence and impact of patient experience efforts and interventions to facilitate it.

 - Literature Reviews.
 Critical brief summaries of the state of research and literature as it pertains to an area impacting patient experience, or subtopics within patient experience efforts.